 For more than 5 centuries, the Ducasse has had the people of Ath dancing every 4th weekend of August.
 The people who carry the giants perform a truly technical feat, lifting giants several meters tall and weighing more than 100kg…

 Featuring Goliath (Gouyasse in the local patois), this parade which lasts several days attracts more than 50,000 visitors.
-The Ath Ducasse was recognised by the UNESCO in 2005 as cultural heritage.

 The Ducasse is a tradition going back to the middle-ages which has developed through the years to become a popular festival which lasts several days, featuring the giants, decorated floats and historical groups.